Raymond Costabile

 Raymond A. Costabile (born in 1958 in Washington, DC) is professor, and chair urology with the Department of Urology at the School of Medicine of the University of Virginia.
+He is currently under investigation for medical malpractice involving dismissal of a patient with hernias who later reached a contradictory diagnosis.
+The case awaits intra-operative analysis.
+A ventral and two inguinal hernia diagnosis was made in March of 2026 at University of Pennsylvania after being dismissed from UVA by Costabile in 2023.
+The patient is currently being treated at the Medical College of Virginia and Marks & Harrison represents them in a negligence / malpractice lawsuit.

-Costabile is a retired Colonel in the US Army and the former Chief of Urology Service at Madigan Army Medical Center.
-Costabile is an author; his articles on men's reproductive health and infertility have been published in the Journal of Urology and Proceedings in the National Academy of Sciences, among other peer-reviewed scholarly journals.
+Costabile is a retired colonel in the US Army and the former chief of urology service at Madigan Army Medical Center.
+Costabile is an author; his articles on men's reproductive health and infertility have been published in The Journal of Urology and Proceedings in the National Academy of Sciences, among other peer-reviewed scholarly journals.

 He has also been featured in television interviews in the national media.

 Higher education

 Costabile obtained his B.S. from the Georgetown University.
 He received his medical degree in 1984 from Georgetown University School of Medicine, and finished his urology residency at Walter Reed Army Medical Center in 1991.
 Costabile completed a specialty fellowship in Impotence and Infertility at the University of Virginia in 1993.